randyortonrko83/Rock-Paper-Scissors/README.md

 (i) Created Pseudocode for Rock-Paper-Scissors program for ease of creating the program (ii) Planning the code by breaking the problem into pieces and testing by deploying function called computerPlay() to bring a random output between "rock" "paper" or "Scissor".
 (iii) completed the function computerPlay (the computer brings "rock", "paper" or "scissors" randomly whenever computerPlay() function is called)
+(iv) in process of playRound function where the user inputs rocks, paper or scissor against randomly generated AI opponent computer